ppy/osu-wiki/news/2026/2026-03-17-skin-of-the-year-2025-results.md

 [![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/7.jpg)](https://osu.ppy.sh/community/forums/topics/2145560)

 Moving from one *Blue Archive* character to another, 7th place goes to [Onikata Kayoko](https://osu.ppy.sh/community/forums/topics/2145560) by [Amurelia](https://osu.ppy.sh/users/17611677), which drew **387** votes.
 By weaving Kayoko's charm together with musical motifs and a sleek minimalist style, the skin builds a presentation that feels modern, characterful, and carefully put together.
-It is a combination that comes across with enough polish to make the entry an easy standout in this year's top 10.
+It is a combination that brings enough flair to make the entry an easy standout in this year's top 10.

 [![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/6.jpg)](https://osu.ppy.sh/community/forums/topics/2081685)

-With **392** votes behind it, 6th place belongs to [RosAdo](https://osu.ppy.sh/community/forums/topics/2081685) by [Megumy](https://osu.ppy.sh/users/8607517), a skin built as an homage to the Japanese singer *Ado*.
+With **392** votes behind it, 6th place belongs to [RosAdo](https://osu.ppy.sh/community/forums/topics/2081685) by [Megumy](https://osu.ppy.sh/users/8607517), a skin built as a homage to the Japanese singer *Ado*.
 Character illustrations and sprites are worked generously into the design, making the inspiration clear from the moment it appears on screen.
 The blue rose motif woven throughout the skin adds an extra layer of identity, while also tying the tribute together through the wordplay in its name.

 [![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/5.jpg)](https://osu.ppy.sh/community/forums/topics/2123982)

 5th place goes to [Furina De Fontaine](https://osu.ppy.sh/community/forums/topics/2123982), brought to life in skin form by [Spoo](https://osu.ppy.sh/users/11805037) and backed by **393** votes.
-Drawing from the *Genshin Impact* character's theatrical flair and elegance, the skin builds a presentation that feels lavish without losing its sense of polish.
+Drawing from the *Genshin Impact* character's theatrical flair and elegance, the skin builds a presentation that feels lavish.
 From the larger visual elements down to the smaller interface details, it carries that refined identity consistently throughout.

 [![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/4.jpg)](https://osu.ppy.sh/community/forums/topics/2045804)